 Fall saving tips

-The first nippy, wet, and windy days are always a shock after the summer’s warmth.
-It’s natural to want to turn to the thermostat to keep it warm inside.
-Just hold off using the heat, if you can.
-It’s OK to wear thicker clothing indoors and, according to Sleep.org the best temperature to help productive sleep is between 60- and 67-degrees Fahrenheit (15.5 to 19.5 Celsius).
-A toasty comforter will help you keep your heating bills lower one to two months.
-The cooler air at night will also help you sleep better.
+These nippy, wet, and windy days are always a shock of the system after the summer’s warmth; it’s natural to want to turn to the thermostat to keep it warm inside.
+But hold off using the heat, if you can.
+It’s perfectly acceptable to wear thicker clothing indoors and, according to Sleep.org the best temperature to help productive sleep is between 60- and 67-degrees Fahrenheit (15.5 to 19.5 Celsius).
+That toasty comforter will help you keep your heating bills lower one to two months, and help you sleep better.

-Now’s the best time to check on your budget.
-You’ll be able to see what you can spare each month for shopping pre-holidays.
-You’ll also know what you have through the end of the year, to steer yourself clear of overspending.
+If there is one fall savings tip to take away today, make it this one: now’s the best time to check on your budget.
+You’ll be able to see what you can spare each month for shopping, know what you have through the end of the year, and steer yourself clear of overspending.
 It also gives you time to decide if you want to skip a payment on a debt to provide you extra cash for the holidays.

-In-season fruits and vegetables are always cheaper.
-Start the chilly season by taking stock of what’s available and cook things that are good for this season, as it can save you quite a bit of cash.
+In season fruits and vegetables are always cheaper.
+Start the chilly season by taking stock of what’s available and cook things that are good for colder weather.
+Seasonal fruits and vegetables can save you quite a bit of cash.
 If you cook up larger batches of things you like that you can freeze, you can even extend the savings further.
-Here are 25 fall vegetable recipes to check out and try.
+Here are 35 recipes using fall vegetables for you to try

-While it is a bit too late to open a Christmas Club Account for these holidays, you’re just in time to start one for next year.
-You make a monthly transfer or payroll deposit into the account, and promise not to touch it.
-In exchange, you get an extra juicy interest rate; it’s the perfect way to set a bit of cash aside every month, forget about it, and have money for the holidays of next year.
-For example, $75 a month barely makes a dent now.
-But when it adds up, you get $900 plus interest next November, guilt-free!
+While it is a bit too late this year to open a Club Account for this Christmas, we want to bring it up because it’s a great time to open this account for next year.
+This account, into which you make a monthly transfer or payroll deposit and get an extra juicy interest rate; leave the account be and even forget about it.
+You’ll have a nice sum of cash come the holidays of next year.
+For example, $75 a month barely makes a dent now, but add them up and you get $900 plus interest next November.
 Unbeatable!

-There are those who sometimes bought more than one present for one person because they forgot they’d already bought one.
-I fit that bill sometimes.
-Now that you have time to plan, make a list of people who you know you’ll gift in December.
-Go through the gifts you’ve already bought and add them to the list.
-Then you’ll know gifts you’re missing, as well as the budget you’ll need for them.
+This is the best time to plan your Christmas presents: make a list of people who you know you’ll gift before the end of the year.
+Go through any gifts you’ve already bought and add them to the list.
+Then you’ll know gifts you’re missing as well as the budget you’ll need.

-Late back-to-school sales pose great opportunities to stock up on supplies that you need through the year, even if you don’t have kids.
-And fall sales, if you need to follow tip #8, can provide great discounts on early Christmas presents.
+Back-to-school sales pose great opportunities to stock up on supplies that you need through the year, even if you don’t have kids.
+And fall sales, can provide some discounts on early Christmas presents.

 Speaking of Christmas, that season’s spam is about to start (yes, a bit earlier every year!).
-You will control your shopping -and spending- better if you take 20 minutes now to unsubscribe from all those stores whose email fill your inbox every week.
+You will control your shopping -and spending- better if you take 20 minutes now to unsubscribe from all those stores where you seldom do any shopping.

 Giving, not buying

-And if you’re a man and you think that the making gifts is only “a chick thing” there are DIY sites just for you, too!
+And if you’re a man and you think that the making gifts is only something women do, there are DIY sites

-Alright, so it’s easy to get most of us to sign off going to the gym till next year, but: how about going out with friends to do things that don’t cost money?
-Can you do that?
-There are many, many free fall activities to do with friends instead of the usual dinner/movie/coffee/drinks routines.
 The cooler fall months are the best time to walk around and see new places!
-Here’s the DC area guide to this fall.
-If you don’t live in this area, all you have to do is google the name of where you live and “things to do this fall”.
+Here’s the DC area guide to the fall.
+If you don’t live in this area, just google the name of where you live and “things to do this fall”.

 First is Fallingwater, the house that Frank Lloyd Wright built over a waterfall in Pennsylvania.
 It’s even more beautiful in the fall.